Llama-Cheese/Llama-Cheese/README.md

 - 🌱 I’m currently learning **Ruby**

-- 👨‍💻 All of my projects are available at [https://github.com/Llama-Cheese?tab=repositories](https://github.com/Llama-Cheese?tab=repositories)
+- 👨‍💻 All of my projects are available at [The repository tab](https://github.com/Llama-Cheese?tab=repositories)

-- 📝 I regularly write articles on [https://forum.aistudent.community](https://forum.aistudent.community)
+- 📝 I regularly write articles on [The AI Student Community](https://forum.aistudent.community)

 - 💬 Ask me about **💀**